open-cogsci/osdoc/content/pages/manual/logging.md

 ## Format of the data files

-If you have used the standard logger item, data files are in the following format format (simply standard csv):
+If you have used the standard LOGGER item, data files are in the following format format (simply standard csv):

 - plain-text
 - comma-separated